Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Naples settlement site to the Earth map, along with predefined territory for it.
+- Added the Aemilian Way route terrain feature to the Earth map.

 * Terrain
 - The dry grass and semi-dry grass transition graphics have been updated.